-MLC instructors travel nation-wide to offer teachers satellite courses for professional growth on location.
+MLC instructors travel nationwide to offer teachers satellite courses for professional growth on location.
 Many of these courses can be taken for credit or non-credit.
-We have put together a recommended course list below or click the “Satellite Courses Available” button to view all the courses available.
+We have put together a recommended course list below.
+Or you may click the “Satellite Courses Available” button to view all the courses available.

 EDT8001 Activities in Using the SMART Board